Norm of the North: Critical response

 On Rotten Tomatoes, the film has an approval rating of 6% based on 70 reviews and an average rating of 3.10/10.
 The site's critical consensus read: "A pioneering feat in the field of twerking polar bear animation but blearily retrograde in every other respect, Norm of the North should only be screened in case of parental emergency".
 Shortly after its theatrical release on January 15, 2016, it temporarily had a rating of 0% on Rotten Tomatoes based on 35 reviews at the time.
-It was the first animated film to ever receive a 6% on Rotten Tomatoes until The Emoji Movie.
 On Metacritic, as of August 2020, the film had a score of 21 out of 100, based on 18 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Critic Mark Dujsik gave the film 1 out of 4 possible stars, writing that "Norm of the North doesn't care about the environment, the animals of the Arctic, or even kids for that matter.
 It wants to be 'cute and marketable' as cheaply as possible".
 James White of Empire gave the film 1 out of 5 possible stars, writing that "we wouldn't recommend you watch it even after you've burned through every other possibility – and that includes a blank screen".
 Mark Kermode of The Observer called the film a "dull ... below-par Ice Age-style tale in which the highlight is a group of vulgar lemmings".
-Michael Rechtshaffen of The Los Angeles Times called the film "blandly uninspired", and Soren Andersen of The Seattle Times called the film an "idiotic animated comedy", writing that "no child should be exposed to this".
+Michael Rechtshaffen of the Los Angeles Times called the film "blandly uninspired", and Soren Andersen of The Seattle Times called the film an "idiotic animated comedy", writing that "no child should be exposed to this".

 Geoff Berkshire of Variety called the film a "blandly executed pic" that "will quickly head south to an ancillary afterlife".
 Katie Rife of The A.V.
 Club gave the film a "D" grade, writing that "this is a movie for children.
 But using that as a justification for lazy work, as if kids are inherently too dumb to know the difference, isn't just condescending.
 In a post-Pixar world, where audiences have become accustomed to quality animated family films, it's a waste of money".
-Stephen Schaefer of The Boston Herald gave the film a grade of "B−", writing that, despite being "hardly original ...
+Stephen Schaefer of the Boston Herald gave the film a grade of "B−", writing that, despite being "hardly original ...
 'Norm' has oodles of charm, a razor-sharp wit, and pacing that should keep even preschoolers attentive".

 Edwin L. Carpenter of The Dove Foundation gave the film its Family-Approved seal, writing that "your kids will enjoy Norm's company–he's funny and a role model for doing the right thing".